Oura Ring for stress and HRV tracking

 Correlate BOLT score increases with HRV trends

-As CO2 tolerance training raises your BOLT score, your resting HRV should rise in parallel.
-If they are not tracking together, revisit training intensity or recovery.
+As CO2 tolerance training raises your BOLT score, resting HRV should rise in parallel.
+If they diverge, revisit training intensity or recovery practices.

 MetricOura RingWHOOP 4.0

-Form factorRing — no screen, invisibleBand — on wrist, visible
+Form factorRing — no screen, invisibleBand — wrist, visible

 Exercise strain trackingBasic★★★★★ Core feature